lostbyt/Project_Game_development_TicTacToe/README.md

 **Project Type:** Codecademy project - www.codecademy.com

 ### Description
-This study project aims to build a Tic-Tac-Toe game in C++.
-It was done during a learning course.
-The goal is to manage conditionals, vectors and graphic representation of the board.
+This study project aims to create a Tic-Tac-Toe game in C++.
+It was undertaken as part of a learning course with the objective of mastering conditionals, working with vectors, and implementing a graphical representation of the game board.

 ### Technologie:
 C++